heuristicwondering/spm_displayBrains/README.md

 # spm_displayBrains
+NOTE: This is not stable in SPM12!
+It is still useable, but will crash if not used exactly as intended.

 SPM (Statistical Parametric Mapping) function to display many first and second level contrast results without navigating through directory trees.
 Allows interactive saving of contrast results for later veiwing.

 To use, make sure displayBrains is on your matlab path.
 Examples of how to use contained in runDisplayResults.m